 The following requirements must be satisfied for your group to sell t-shirts, sweatshirts, caps, buttons or bumper stickers on campus:

-- Submit an Application to Raise Funds and a Design Approval Form to CSI.
-You must obtain fundraising and design approval from CSI prior to printing the items for sale.
+- Submit an Application to Raise Funds.
+You must obtain fundraising and design approval from CSI prior to printing the items for sale, prior to printing the items for sale.